Support Recovery and $\ell_2$-Error Bound for Sparse Regression with Quadratic Measurements via Weakly-Convex-Concave Regularization: Optimization Algorithm

 where \( \bm{w}_\lambda^k \) is adaptively updated weights computed from the current iterate \( \bm\beta^{k} \).
 The next iterate $\bm\beta^{k+1}$ is then updated according to the rule specified in Algorithm 2, which stems from an approximate minimization step for this surrogate function.

-It is worth noting that computing the step size $\tau_k$ is a crucial step, and its selection depends on the parameter $\hat L$, which is difficult to determine.
-To address this, we employ the Armijo line search method (\ref{armijo1}).
-The existence of such a smallest $j_k$ and the admissible range for $\tau_k$ are established in Lemma \ref{armijo} of Appendix B.

-Having established the step size selection strategy, we now turn to the convergence analysis of the algorithms.
+Note that computing the step size $\tau_k$ is crucial, and its selection depends on the parameter $\hat L$ that is difficult to determine.
+To address this issue, we employ the Armijo line search method (\ref{armijo1}).
+The existence of a smallest $j_k$ and the admissible range for $\tau_k$ are established in Lemma \ref{armijo} of Appendix B. Having established the step size selection strategy, we now turn to the convergence analysis of the algorithms.